move the room with energizers

 Tools to inject energy into the process, get people moving, and have fun.

 Managing time is crucial for running effective meetings.
-As a facilitator you can introduce different constraints to a check-in to allow for more or less time.
+As the session leader or facilitator, you can introduce different constraints to a check-in to allow for more or less time.
 Examples are:

 Think about what stage the group is at.
-What would it be useful for them to reflect on and share?
+What would be a useful question for them to check-in with?

 Early in a project